Hasnatrasool163/Bulk-Image-Watermarker-App/README.md

 ## 📦 Installation

-1. Download the exe file and run it !
+1. Download the complete project
+2. extra the zip file
+3. double click on the image_water_marks.exe